New Wave (South Korean political party): History

 The New Wave Party was formed in October 2021 to assist career civil servant and former Deputy Prime Minister Kim Dong-yeon's run in the 2022 presidential election.
 "As long as the current political ecosystem dominated by the two major parties remains, it is impossible to resolve structural problems that Korea has been suffering from for the past 20 years," Kim said during the party's founding ceremony.
-Kim denied merging his new party with the two ruling parties in Korea, the Democrats and People Power.
+Kim denied merging his new party with the two ruling parties in Korea, the Democratic Party and People Power Party.

-Cho Jung-hoon, proportional representative Member of Parliament for Transition Korea, expressed his support for the creation of the Party.
+Cho Jung-hoon, proportional representative Member of Parliament for Transition Korea Party, expressed his congratulations for the creation of the party.

 On 24 October 2021, the Party adopted four key "visions:"